 “According to the official story Lanza was the sole assassin and armed with only one weapon.” pg.
 24

-Adam Lanza carried three semi-automatic weapons: a .223-caliber Bushmaster XM15-E2S rifle, a 10mm Glock 20SF handgun, and a 9mm SIG Sauer P226 handgun.
+Adam Lanza carried with him three semi-automatic weapons: a .223-caliber Bushmaster XM15-E2S rifle, a 10mm Glock 20SF handgun, and a 9mm SIG Sauer P226 handgun.
 A Izhmash Saiga-12 shotgun was placed in the trunk of Adam’s Civic after Officer Pena initially discovered it in the back seat.
 That is the official story.
-This is either an amateurish mistake on Tracy’s part, or he’s lying.
+This is either an amateurish mistake on Tracy’s part or he’s lying.

 “Lanza must have been averaging about one shot per second—extremely skilled use of a single firearm for a young man with absolutely no military training and who was on the verge of being institutionalized.” pg.
 24

 Tracy doesn’t show his work here, but he’s being sly.
 While it’s true that Adam Lanza had no military training specifically, both he and his parents were avid, trained shooters.
 Peter took Adam, who began shooting somewhere around the age of four, to ranges a number of times before they stopped speaking in 2011.
 Nancy was at least capable enough to successfully complete an NRA “basic shooter” course:

 The state’s official report places both Nancy and Adam at three different area gun ranges, where they were seen shooting both an AR-15 Bushmaster as well as what one witness believed to be a Glock Model 19.
 That same witness also stated that he, at Nancy’s request, gave Adam a quick lesson on “proper aiming technique”.
 The state’s official report also includes a scan of the sign-in sheet from Shooters Pistol Range (in New Milford, CT) on February 18th, 2011, bearing Nancy’s as well as Adam’s signatures: